catmando/ceaselessprayer/README.md

 Contributors are very welcome.
 The UX, styling, etc probably could use help.

+Setting up a CI would be great as well.

+Anything else you see we are welcome to new ideas.

 Translations would also be a big help.
 If you are not a developer but would still like to contribute translations, let us know

+### Comparison Shopping

+This is a relatively small App.
+If you would like to use it to demo your favorite framework, feel free to fork a branch and show us what your framework can do!